zappybiby/PEAKBepInExPlugins/ModifyStormFrequency/README.md

 ## Installation

-1. Make sure you have BepInEx installed correctly.
+1. Make sure you have BepInEx installed correctly. (https://github.com/BepInEx/BepInEx/releases -> 5.4, x64 -> extract to where PEAK.exe is -> run game once to generate Bepinex files)
 2. Download the `ConfigurableStormController.dll` file.
 3. Place the `.dll` file inside your `[Game Directory]\BepInEx\plugins\` folder.